 Points were gained by the team in that year mainly because of Leclerc, who then became Raikkonen's replacement at Ferrari in 2019.
 Raikkonen returned to the team where he made his debut in 2001.
 Next to 'The iceman' they put Ferrari protégé Antonio Giovinazzi, as part of the conversion to Alfa Romeo-Sauber.
 The driving duo had the task of using its experience to take the Sauber to the top of the midfield, albeit under the Alfa Romeo Racing name.

 In 2019, Alfa Romeo once again reached eighth place in the standings and picked up a lot of points especially before the winter break.
 After this, Giovinazzi gained some more points, but the lack of finances still broke the racing team.
-The years 2020 and 2021 were extremely difficult for the Swiss team, also due to the coronavirus crisis, but in 2022, the team hopes to change that.
+The years 2020 and 2021 were extremely difficult for the Swiss team.

 Which engine will Alfa Romeo Racing use?